jennylaustin/persyburnette.com/content/updates/2021-11-22-beginning-treatment.md

 - For his cancer to be attacked by the chemo, but for his precious body to be protected from the damage caused by the toxic chemicals.

-Lord of steadfast love, we ask that You give peace to our Persy while he is staying in the hospital.
-He is missing all the comforts of home and going through such an uncomfortable time.
-Ease his distress and help him to feel safe and loved.
+> Lord of steadfast love, we ask that You give peace to our Persy while he is
+> staying in the hospital.
+He is missing all the comforts of home and going
+> through such an uncomfortable time.
+Ease his distress and help him to feel
+> safe and loved.
 Take away any worries he might have.
-And Lord, help Brittany and Ryan to remain hopeful and confident throughout this journey, as they are only just beginning.
-May we continue to see more and more glimpses of our sweet Persy.
+And Lord, help Brittany
+> and Ryan to remain hopeful and confident throughout this journey, as they are
+> only just beginning.
+May we continue to see more and more glimpses of our
+> sweet Persy.
 And may he come home soon.
 In Your Holy Name we pray.
 Amen.

-### Comments
+### Previous Comments

 The following are comments that we copied over from Caring Bridge where this was originally posted.
 We encourage anyone who commented to re-make their